arangodb/docs/3.6/drivers/js-reference-view.md

 const db = new Database();
 const view = db.arangoSearchView("some-view");
 const data = await view.properties();
-// data contains the view's properties
+// data contains the View's properties
 ```

 ## view.create

 `async view.create([properties]): Object`

-Creates a view with the given _properties_ for this view's name,
+Creates a View with the given _properties_ for this View's name,
 then returns the server response.

 **Arguments**